 We can check if our Minecraft server port forwarding works by connecting to the port tester.
 After you've entered your IP address and port number, click "Check."

-Hence with all the steps mentioned in the guide, you can easily port forward your network and enjoy connecting to Minecraft or other servers you want.
+Hence with all the steps mentioned in the guide, you can easily port forward your router and enjoy connecting to Minecraft or other servers you want.
 We also saw that a static IP is time-efficient in port forwarding, so always make use of a static IP address.